 - Enjoying insurance benefits

-- Keeping your marriage alive in order to fulfill requirements to meet the 10 years obligation to qualify for social security benefits.
+- Keeping your marriage alive to fulfill requirements to meet the 10 years obligation to qualify for social security benefits.

 - Protecting financial interests